CodingWithDana/holbertonschool-web_back_end/README.md

-## More Python: exploring Python concepts specifically about type safety and asynchronous programming
+## More Python concepts

+### Concepts covered in this repo:
+- Variable Annotations
+- Async
+- Async Comprehension